Top DCF Interview Questions

 To calculate FCFE, the following steps are followed:

-- The starting point is net income, rather than NOPAT.
+- Calculate Cash from Operations (CFO) → The starting point is net income, rather than NOPAT.
 From there, non-cash items like D&A are added back and adjustments are made for changes in NWC.
 The calculated value is thus the cash from operations (CFO).

-- CapEx is then subtracted and the cash inflows / (outflows) from new borrowings, net of debt repayments, is accounted for to arrive at FCFE.
+- Adjust CFO for Capex and Financing Activities → Capex is then subtracted and the cash inflows / (outflows) from new borrowings, net of debt repayments, is accounted for to arrive at FCFE.

 Q. What is the difference between the unlevered DCF and the levered DCF?

-- Levered DCF: The levered DCF approach projects FCFE and the appropriate discount rate is the cost of equity since FCFE belongs to only equity holders.
+- Levered DCF → The levered DCF approach projects FCFE and the appropriate discount rate is the cost of equity since FCFE belongs to only equity holders.
 Moreover, the levered DCF approach arrives at equity value directly.
-To calculate the enterprise value, the net debt must be added back, along with adjusting for non-equity claims.
+To calculate the enterprise value, net debt must be added back, along with adjusting for non-equity claims.